yet-another-static-site-generator/yass/docs/pages.md

   optional parameter for each entry.
 - authoremail - The email address of the author of selected Atom feed entry.
   This is optional parameter for each entry.
+- summary - Short summary for selected Atom feed entry.
+This is optional parameter for each entry.
+- content - Content of selected Atom feed entry.
+If you not set it, then the program will load here id of selected Atom feed entry.
+This parameter is optional.

 Example of markdown file `test.md` with Atom feed settings for Atom feed source as `test.md`: